coxlab/connectomics-sandbox/README.rst

     $ python driver.py models.process

-the metric values should be close to something like :
+the metric values should be something around these values :

     mean Average Precision:  0.987
     mean Pearson coef.    :  0.721